linh-pham19/linh-pham19/README.md

 - 🚀 Working on my Food Truck Finder app.
 So far I have finalized a list of features for the MVP.
 - 📖 Sharpening my knowledge of web app performance optimization via React, CSS and HTML.
 - 💬 Diving deeply into fundamental concepts of web application to figure out where bugs might come from and document my findings.
 - Learning Next.js and Python.
+- Continue to update my personal website.

 ### 📫 How to Reach Me
 - Email: linhpham0519@gmail.com
 - LinkedIn: https://www.linkedin.com/in/linh-p/

 ### ⚡ Fun Fact
+- I've traveled to 30 countries in my year long career break.

 ### FYI
 👯 I’m looking to collaborate on full stack web applications that use React, NextJs or NodeJs and Express.